sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/security/appsec-walkthrough.md

 * Good communicators.
 * Confident in identifying application security weaknesses that stem from a variety of sources.
-* Are creative and pragmatic about finding solutions to these issues.
+* Creative and pragmatic about finding solutions to these issues.
-* Are able to advocate for better security practices across the organization.
+* Able to advocate for better security practices across the organization.

 ## The process